 - small and thin body types

 - age (65+)

 - lack of calcium in a diet

-Bone density tests, also knwon as DEXA scans (dual energy x-ray absorptiometry) are useful in diagnosing osteoporosis by using a low-dose x-ray that checks for signs of mineral loss and bone thinning.
-By scanning the hip, hand, spine, or foot, DEXA scans also alert technologists and physicians about other potential medical conditions that the patient may have that is causing bone loss, also known as osteopenia.
+Bone density tests, also known as DEXA scans (Dual Energy X-ray Absorptiometry) are useful in diagnosing osteoporosis by using a low-dose x-ray that checks for signs of mineral loss and bone thinning.
+By scanning the hip, hand, spine, or foot, DEXA scans also alert technologists and physicians about other potential medical conditions that the patient may have that is causing bone loss.

 What should I expect during the exam?

 During your DEXA scan, you will lie on a padded table while a mechanical arm-like device passes over your body.
 The device will not touch you, but does emit a small amount of radiation.
 The study takes only about 15 minutes.
 You will need to lie perfectly still during your exam for the most accurate results.
 You should not wear jewelry or metal to your exam, because it may interfere with your results.
 The DEXA study is an excellent tool for determining your bone density but does not determine the cause of your score.

 The following target groups are specifically at risk and should have regular DEXA scans:

 - Men and women ages 60 and older who are at increased risk of having osteoporosis

 Other individuals may be at high risk and could be recommended for DEXA scans by their physician.
 Talk with your primary care physician about your risk factors.
 You will need a physician's order to schedule a DEXA scan.